 You can buy double-sided mirror mounting tape at any hardware store, but while it can hold a small mirror, you would have to apply an entire roll to the back of a heavy mirror to support it, and even then, it might not do the job if the mirror weighs more than 44 pounds.
 Besides this, there's another problem with mounting tape.
 Unless the surface to which you stick it is perfectly clean and flat and the conditions in the bathroom are uncharacteristically dry, it can peel off all by itself.

 Bunnings Warehouse demonstrates a safe way to use mirror mounting tape and that's to supplement it by spreading adhesive caulk on the back of the mirror.
 Bunnings uses silicone caulk in the demonstration, but you could also use construction adhesive, such as Liquid Nails.
 This obviates another problem with using an adhesive, though — it's permanent.
-You'll have a tough job removing the mirror when the time comes.
+You'll have a tough job removing the mirror if and when the time comes.

 Anchoring Mounting Hardware for Your Bathroom Mirror

 The most reliable way to secure mounting brackets and clips to any type of wall covering, including drywall and tile, is to sink the screws into wall studs.
 You can locate wall studs with a stud finder, mark their positions on the wall and position the mirror brackets accordingly.
-The studs aren't always where you want them, however, and that's why wall anchors can come in handy.
+The studs aren't always where you want them, however, and that's when wall anchors come in handy.

 How to Hang a Frameless Bathroom Mirror

 Have a friend nearby to help you lift the mirror into place so you don't drop the mirror and injure yourself during the installation process.
+Wear heavy-duty gloves at all times when handling glass.

 Step 1: Draw Two Vertical Lines for the Sides of the Mirror

-Measure the horizontal length of the mirror and the length of the vanity countertop.
+To center the mirror over your vanity, measure the horizontal length of the mirror and the length of the vanity countertop.
 If the mirror is shorter, subtract the difference, divide by two and make two marks that distance from the ends of the countertop toward the center of the wall.
 If the mirror is longer than the countertop, make the two marks equal distances from the edge of the countertop toward the side walls.

 Using a 4-foot level and a pencil, draw a light vertical line through each mark that extends toward the ceiling.
 The line doesn't have to extend the full height of the mirror, but it should be long enough to allow you to align the side of the mirror.
 The most important thing is to make it plumb (perfectly vertical).